rootisgod/rootisgod/content/posts/2026/2026-02-07-Opencode-and-Openrouter-for-AWS-and-Terraform-Infrastructure.md

 # The Overview

-In this guide I will show you how to;
+In this guide I will show you how to:
  - Create an OpenRouter Account and get an API key.
 This gives us access to all frontier coding models
  - Get a Docker image running (important for reasons later)
  - Install OpenCode on the docker image